pe7yu/Unreal-Engine_Rendering-Analysis/README.md

 # Unreal Engine Rendering Analysis

-A series of articles based on UE4.25-4.27 versions, analyzing the rendering system and engine pipelines in Unreal Engine.
+A series of articles mostly based on UE4.25-4.27 versions, analyzing the rendering system, features and engine pipelines in Unreal Engine.

-These reproduced articles include some edits and are based on machine translations with further modifications.
+These reproduced articles are based on machine translations and includes some edits and mdifications.
 Originally published on cnblogs.com, the articles will be supplemented with additional analysis topics in the future.

 ## Overview.
 Ready-to-read topics: